 A hyper-competitive online space requires way more than simply creating and delivering a few promotional campaigns.
 If you want your messages to stand out in this loud and crowded world, you need to start using your marketing mind more effectively.

 A couple of days ago I came across an infographic that got my attention immediately.
 It showcased the two hemispheres of the brain from a marketing point of view.
-The left hemisphere which is responsible for our analytical capacities was focusing on data while the right hemisphere, responsible for our creativity on content.
+The left hemisphere which is responsible for our analytical capacities was focusing on data while the right hemisphere which is responsible for our creativity, on content.

 Just like our brain is divided in two parts, we often split marketing into data-driven activities and content-based endeavors.
 The “left brained” marketer will analyze and dissect numbers to segment and target the right audience by optimizing his overall marketing campaigns.
 The “right brained” marketer on the other hand, will focus his attention on writing, designing and creating content to fill his marketing funnel.